Premature Withdrawal of FD

 • Will the bank deduct the penalty from my principal amount?

-No, the main amount stays intact.
+No, the principal amount stays intact.
 The penalty works by cutting the interest rate, which decreases the overall proceeds at maturity.

-Yes, strategies like FD laddering, partial withdrawals, borrowing against FD, or using sweep-in FD, arrangements can assist in meeting liquidity needs without closing the full deposit.
+Yes, strategies like FD laddering, partial withdrawals, borrowing against FD, or using the Auto sweep FD facility, these arrangements can assist in meeting liquidity needs without closing the full deposit.

 FD Calculator